-How to respond when an active shooter is in your vicinity
+How to respond when an active shooter is

-- 1. RUN - Have an escape route and plan in mind Leave your belongings behind Keep your hands visible - 2.
-HIDE - Hide in an area out of the shooter's view Block entry to your hiding place and - lock the doors Silence your cell phone and/or pager 3.
-FIGHT - As a last resort and only when your Attempt to incapacitate the shooter Attempt to incapacitate the shooter Act with physical aggression and throw items at the active shooter - How to respond when law enforcement - Remain calm and follow instructions · Put down any items in your hands
+- 1. RUN Have an escape route and plan in mind Leave your belongings behind Keep your hands visible - 2.
+HIDE Hide in an area out of the shooter's view Block entry to your hiding place and lock the doors - Silence your cell phone and/or pager 3.
+FIGHT As a last resort and only when your life is in imminent danger Attempt to incapacitate the shooter Act with physical aggression and throw items at the active shooter

+How to respond when law enforcement

-- (i.e., bags, jackets) Raise hands and spread fingers Keep hands visible at all times - · Avoid quick movements toward - officers such as holding on to them for safety Avoid pointing, screaming or yelling - · Do not stop to ask officers for help or direction when evacuating dhs.gov/private-citizer
+- Remain calm and follow instructions · Put down any items in your hands - (i.e., bags, jackets) Raise hands and spread fingers Keep hands visible at all times - · Avoid quick movements toward officers such as holding on to them for safety Avoid pointing, screaming or yelling - .
+Do not stop to ask officers for help or direction when evacuating dhs.gov/private-citizen